Ritz Chicken Casserole (+Video)

 - Bake for about 25-30 minutes until the cracker topping is golden brown and the casserole is bubbly.

-Add in one cup of shredded cheddar cheese to the chicken mixture for over the top flavor!
+- Try adding in one cup of shredded cheddar cheese to the chicken mixture for a twist of flavor!